 The Global Environment Facility, or GEF, said the current incremental rate of change trying to improve how the Earth’s resources are managed will not be enough to further reduce poverty and save the planet from catastrophic effects of climate change, vanishing species and other environmental crises.

-The number of people living in extreme poverty, earning less than $1.90 a day, dropped to 10 percent of the world’s population this decade, down from 35 percent at the start of the 1990s.
+The number of people living in extreme poverty, earning less than US$1.90 a day, dropped to 10 percent of the world’s population this decade, down from 35 percent at the start of the 1990s.
 Environmental leaders, however, say progress cannot continue at the current pace without much better care and replenishment of oceans, forests, clean water and other vital ecological resources everyone depends on.

 “Business as usual will guarantee disaster; incremental change will not suffice,” the GEF’s CEO Naoko Ishii told its high-level meeting in June at Da Nang, Vietnam.
 “The only solution is transformational change.
 We need to transform food, urban and energy systems, and move to a circular economy.”